 Program Requirements What's this?

-It is expected that students entering the program have a high level of physical fitness that enables them to complete the following testing in terms 1 and 3.
+It is expected that students entering the program have a high level of physical fitness that enables them to complete the following testing in Term 1 and Term 3.

 - Physical Evaluation Test (PET) in a time not exceeding–for Term 1: 3 minutes and 50 seconds, and Term 3: 3 minutes and 50 seconds